-LAHORE – The Lahore High Court ordered a temporary ban on the airing of contemptuous speeches by former prime minister Nawaz Sharif and other party leaders.
+LAHORE – The Lahore High Court ordered a temporary ban on the airing of contemptuous speeches and ordered Pakistan Electronic media Regulatory Authority to comply with the orders.

 The decision was announced on Monday on over two dozen petitions filed against ‘anti-judiciary’ speeches by Nawaz Sharif, his daughter Maryam Nawaz, Prime Minister Shahid Khaqan Abbasi and other senior leaders of the party.

 The provincial high court ordered the Pakistan Electronic Media Regulatory Authority (PEMRA) to decide on the petitions within 15 days, directing the authority to refrain from airing any contemptuous remarks till that span is over.
 Moreover, the electronic media regulator was also instructed to remove anti-judiciary content.

 During court proceedings, Petitioner’s counsel Advocate Azhar Siddiqui informed the court that PEMRA did not take any action over petitions filed regarding anti-judiciary speeches.

 The full bench headed by Justice Mazahir Ali Akbar Naqvi and comprising Justice Masood Jahangir and Justice Atir Mahmoud Justice Naqvi remarked that while Article 19 of the Constitution allowed fair criticism of judiciary, not every person should be allowed to criticise it just for the sake of exercising their right to criticise.